kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 Stop and Copy algorithm divides the heap memory into two equal parts: the "from-space" and the "to-space".
 During program execution, live objects are allocated in the from-space.
 When the from-space becomes full, the garbage collector pauses the program and copies all the live objects to the to-space.
 The to-space becomes the new from-space, and the old from-space is completely empty and available for new objects.
 This algorithm requires extra memory for the to-space but is efficient and avoids fragmentation.

 On the other hand, Mark and Compact algorithm works by marking all the live objects in the heap memory and compacting them to eliminate fragmentation.
 During the marking phase, the garbage collector traverses all objects in the heap memory and marks the live ones.
 In the compacting phase, the garbage collector moves all the live objects to a contiguous block of memory, updates all the pointers in the program, and releases the unused memory.
-This algorithm is powerful but slower than Stop and Copy as it requires moving all the live objects to a new location in memory and updating all the program's pointers, while also having to pass the heap twice
+This algorithm is powerful but slower than Stop and Copy as it requires moving all the live objects to a new location in memory and updating all the program's pointers, while also having to pass the heap multiple times

 In summary, Stop and Copy is a simpler and more efficient algorithm that avoids fragmentation by copying live objects from one space to another.
 Mark and Compact, while more complex, eliminates fragmentation by moving live objects to a contiguous block of memory.
 The choice of which algorithm to use depends on the specific needs and constraints of the program being developed.

 Stop and copy uses more memory considering it has a to- and from-space.
-But it is more efficient, since it does not need to pass over the heap 2 times, it can just copy all the live objects.
-However mark and compact goes over the heap twice marking the used object and then compacting them while updating the pointers.
+But it is more efficient, since it does not need to pass over the heap multiple times, it can just copy all the live objects.
+However mark and compact goes over the heap multiple times marking the used object and then compacting them while updating the pointers.

 ## pros and cons for stop and copy
 ### pros